-Three major capital projects progressed during the 2020-21 fiscal year.
-A new town-wide emergency communications system for the police, fire and public works departments - estimated at \$5.5 million; a new police station - estimated at \$7.5 million; a new North Branford High School estimated at \$67 million - which will be the largest capital project in the Town's history.
+Three major capital projects continued during the 2021-22 fiscal year.
+As was mentioned last year, a new town-wide emergency communications system for the police, fire and public works departments is currently in the works; a new police station awaits the commencement of construction and a new North Branford High School is well under way, with the estimated occupancy in the late winter of 2023.
+This project is being built in phases, with phase 1 being the academic "wing" and upon completion of phase 1, the remainder of the existing high school will be demolished and a new gym/locker room wing will be constructed.
 Financing for these projects will take place in several installments and include both 20-year bonds and short-term bond anticipation notes (BANs).
 We are working with our financial advisor to create a debt strategy that will take advantage of the current lower interest environment and more importantly create a program that will serve to allow for debt service payments to remain as level as possible from year to year.